 Are there any exceptions to the program?

 Graduate tuition, continuing education tuition, e-learning tuition, and study abroad tuition are not covered by The OHIO Guarantee.
-For example, if you need to leave Ohio University for extenuating circumstances you will be able to pay the tuition you were guaranteed if you re-enroll.
-Their tuition guarantee will be extended for a period matching your absence.
+If you need to leave Ohio University for extenuating circumstances you will be able to pay the rates you were guaranteed if you re-enroll.
+The guarantee will be extended for a period matching your absence.
 The University must verify and approve any extenuating circumstances such as military service or emergency medical conditions.
-There is a list of exceptions (pdf) available.
+There is a list of exceptions available.